jrebillat/Proper/proper/README.md

 ## Concept
 In Java, using reflection and annotations allow to had on-fly actions on the classes and objects from your code.
 This may be used to analyze code elements and store association between them.

 in Proper, we use this concept to connect any object to special objects named *property containers*.
-This way, we are able to share information and manage actions in a very simple way.
+This way, we are able to share information and manage actions in a very simple way, whitout much coding.

 ## Property containers
 Basically, a *property container* is just that : an object containing a map of named properties and offering methods to create, get or modify them, that needs to be derived (from base class `PropertyContainer`) to be really useful.
 But with some special features.